 “That’s pretty weak,” I thought to myself.

 We hadn’t done anything outside of integers.
 The concept of fractions didn’t occur to me, although other mathematical constructs have occurred to me before I was taught them.
 It’s odd that I didn’t figure out fractions before I was taught them.

 I distinctly remember seeing that problem.
 It was on the top row of the paper on the right.
 It was the only question I didn’t answer.
-The teacher explained it during class, and I understood it and thought I should have figured that out.
+The teacher explained it during class, and although I thought it was pretty cheap, I understood it and kinda thought I should have figured that out.